RealADABoy/cryptomatch_v2/README.md

 - user presented info (we have isLiked, but what if the user was shown something and they did not take an action?)

 Beyond DB
-- admin config plane - config by API (so robots can control configs)
+- admin config plane & API (so robots can control configs)
 - user engagement metrics
 - recommender systems